Patient Service Specialist Jobs at Indiana University Health with Visa Sponsorship

 Which visa types does Indiana University Health commonly use for Patient Service Specialist roles?

-IU Health has sponsored international candidates for Patient Service Specialist roles across H-1B, TN, F-1 OPT, F-1 CPT, and employment-based Green Card categories including EB-2 and EB-3.
+IU Health has sponsored international candidates for Patient Service Specialist roles across H-1B, TN visa, F-1 OPT, F-1 CPT, and employment-based Green Card categories including EB-2 and EB-3.
 TN visas are an option for Canadian and Mexican nationals in qualifying business or administrative roles.
 F-1 OPT and CPT are common entry points for recent graduates before transitioning to H-1B sponsorship.

 What qualifications does Indiana University Health expect for a Patient Service Specialist?